Dynamic Compression Calculator

 Reading IVC from the wrong reference

 Always use the IVC spec at 0.050" lift ABDC.
 If your cam card lists it from TDC, subtract 180°.
-Using the seat-to-seat (advertised) number will overstate DCR by 1–2 points.
+Using the seat-to-seat (advertised) number gives a later closing angle, which underestimates DCR by 1–2 points — making the engine look safer on pump gas than it really is.

 Wrong sign on piston volume